 In March 2020, GASB issued Statement No. 93 Replacement of Interbank Offered Rates.
 Some governments have entered into agreements in which variable payments made or received depend on an interbank offered rate (IBOR)-most notably, the London Interbank Offered Rate (LIBOR).
 As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
-Statement No. 53, Accounting and Financial Reporting for Derivative

-Instruments, as amended, requires a government to terminate hedge accounting when it renegotiates or amends a critical term of a hedging derivative instrument, such as the reference rate of a hedging derivative instrument's variable payment.
+Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, as amended, requires a government to terminate hedge accounting when it renegotiates or amends a critical term of a hedging derivative instrument, such as the reference rate of a hedging derivative instrument's variable payment.
 In addition, in accordance with Statement No. 87, Leases, as amended, replacement of the rate on which variable payments depend in a lease contract would require a government to apply the provisions for lease modifications, including remeasurement of the lease liability or lease receivable.
 The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
 The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2022.
 All other requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year.
 At this time the District is not certain of the effect of the adoption of Statement No. 93 will have on the accompanying financial statements.

 In March 2020, GASB issued Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 As used in this Statement, a PPP is an arrangement in which a government (the transferor) contracts with an operator (a governmental or nongovernmental entity) to provide public services by conveying control of the right to operate or use a nonfinancial asset, such as infrastructure or other capital asset (the underlying PPP asset), for a period of time in an exchange or exchange-like transaction.
 Some PPPs meet the definition of a service concession arrangement (SCA), which the Board defines in this Statement as a PPP in which (1) the operator collects and is compensated by fees from third parties; (2) the transferor determines or has the ability to modify or approve which services the operator is required to provide, to whom the operator is required to provide the services, and the prices or rates that can be charged for the services; and (3) the transferor is entitled to significant residual interest in the service utility of the underlying PPP asset at the end of the arrangement.
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
-As defined in this Statement, an APA is an arrangement in which a government compensates an operator for services that may include designing, constructing, financing, maintaining, or operating an underlying nonfinancial asset for a of time an or exchange-like transaction.
+As defined in this Statement, an APA is an arrangement in which a government compensates an operator for services that may include designing, constructing, financing, maintaining, or operating an underlying nonfinancial asset for an of time or exchange-like transaction.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
 Earlier application is encouraged.
 The District has no plan for early implementation of this Statement.
 At this time the District is not certain of the effect the adoption of Statement No. 94 will have on the accompanying financial statements.